JGLTechnologies/aiohttp-ratelimiter/README.md

 <br>

-If you plan on having the same keyfunc and exempt IPs for each endpoint using the Limiter class would be easier.
+If you plan on having the same keyfunc and exempt IPs for each endpoint, using the Limiter class would be easier.

 ```python
 from aiohttp import web